Safeguarding: It’s EVERYONE’S responsibility!

 If you would like practical and valuable advice on how to protect yourself and your family online, several online courses are available, including those run by Gooseberry Planet, who regularly offer free parent webinars, as well as a range of resources and tips.

 The Gooseberry Planet parent page can be found here

-Please contact the school, or keep an eye on this page for further information.
+Please contact the school, or keep an eye on this page for further information, when we update it.